 Although global spending on IoT is expected to reach $745 billion in 2019, according to a forecast by the International Data Corporation, data security in IoT networks remains a significant issue.

 A 2019 study by the Ponemon Institute shows that 60% of respondents say the ability to avoid security exploits and data breaches is the biggest challenge they face when trying to achieve a strong convergence between operational technologies and IoT systems.

 How can we secure IoT devices and networks before implementing them into businesses, organizations, and industries?
 Would it be helpful to use blockchains alongside the Internet of Things?

-In this article, we define the benefits of integrating blockchains into IoT networks, discuss major challenges and possible ways of doing this, and show examples of real-life use cases.
+In this article, we define the benefits of integrating blockchains into IoT networks, discuss major security challenges in IoT and possible ways to overcome them, and show examples of real-life use cases.